ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ### Business
-1. Prioritize building an audience
+1. Prioritize building building for a customer
-2. Start by understanding your audience's actual needs
+2. Start by understanding your customer's actual needs
 3. Establish a unique voice & be authentic
 4. Go out of your way to deliver value

 I'm willing to pay currency value because
 - I have higher priority jobs to do
-- it allows me to do the thing I'm doing with more efficiency so that I can do more of it
+- It allows me to do the thing I'm doing with more efficiency so that I can do more of it
+- I need it to conform to a regulatory requirement
+- Be part of a community
+- Be part of an experience